markusfritsch/pdynmc/README.md

 conditions).
 One-step, two-step and iterated estimation is available.

 For inference and specification testing, Windmeijer (2005) https://doi.org/10.1016/j.jeconom.2004.02.005 -
-and doubly corrected standard errors introduced by Hwang, Kang, and Lee (2021) https://doi.org/10.1016/j.jeconom.2020.09.010, serial correlation tests, tests for overidentification, and Wald tests are available.
+and doubly corrected standard errors introduced by Hwang, Kang, and Lee (2021) https://doi.org/10.1016/j.jeconom.2020.09.010, are available.
+Additionally, serial correlation tests, tests for overidentification, and Wald tests are provided.

 Functions for visualizing panel data structures and modeling results obtained from GMM estimation are also available.
 The plot methods include functions to plot